Property Valuation Protest Timeline

 For information regarding your property value, please visit the Assessor/Register of Deeds or contact them at 402-441-7463.

 Protests must be postmarked or filed with the County Clerk’s Office no later than June 30.
-(If June 30 falls on a weekend or holiday, the deadline will be the next business day.)
+(If June 30 falls on a weekend, the deadline will be the next business day.)
 Protests filed outside of this timeline cannot be received as timely filed.

 Your protest must include: